mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

     TAG = 'InversionAttack'
     ```

-3. Building a reverse test network
+3. Build a reverse test network

     For better demonstration, we take the first two convolutional layers conv1 and conv2 of LeNet5 and the first fully connected layer fc1 as the test network, so the attack task is: to restore a certain image based on the feature map output from fc1.